CAGB Online

 Second Lieutenant Winfield Scott Edgerly, 1875, by Dexter B. Vickery, Haverhill, MA.
 (Courtesy of Nathan Hulick)

-Grace Cory (nee Blum) Edgerly, 1875, by Dexter B. Vickery, Haverhill, MA.
+Purported to be Grace Cory (nee Blum) Edgerly, 1875, by Dexter B. Vickery, Haverhill, MA.
 (Courtesy of Nathan Hulick)

 • Second Lieutenant Winfield Scott Edgerly almost lost his life on the first day of the Battle of the Little Bighorn [25 June 1876] when, as member of Captain B. Thomas Weir’s Company D, he struggled to mount his frightened horse at [what is now known as] Weir Point when Indians swarmed close by.